davidcalhoun/davidbcalhoun.com/hugo/content/posts/2019-10-10-matching-accented-strings-in-javascript.md

 'ï' === '\u00ef';        // true
 'ï' === '\u0069\u0308';  // true

-// You may then think that the following must be true in JavaScript (transitive equality), but you'd be wrong!
+// You may then think that the following must be true in JavaScript
+// (e.g. transitive equality), but you'd be wrong!

 '\u00ef' === '\u0069\u0308';  // false
-// Note that the line above may display as 'ï' === 'ï', but it will still evaluate to false!
+// Note that the line above may display as 'ï' === 'ï', but it will
+// still evaluate to false!
 ```

 ## Removing diacritics